VainF/Torch-Pruning/README.md

 <img src="assets/intro.jpg" width="45%">
 </div>

-Torch-Pruning is a general-purpose library for structured channel pruning, which supports a large variaty of nerual networks like Vision Transformers, ResNet, DenseNet, RegNet, ResNext, FCN, DeepLab, VGG, etc.
+Torch-Pruning is a general-purpose library for structured channel pruning, which supports a large variaty of nerual networks like Vision Transformers, ResNet, DenseNet, RegNet, ResNext, FCN, DeepLab, VGG, etc. Please refer to [tests/test_torchvision_models.py](tests/test_torchvision_models.py) for more details about prunable models.

 Pruning is a popular approach to reduce the heavy computational cost of neural networks by removing redundancies.
 Existing pruning methods prune networks in a case-by-case way, i.e., writing **different code for different models**.
 However, with the network designs being more and more complicated, applying traditional pruning algorithms to modern neural networks is very difficult.
 One of the most prominent problems in pruning comes from layer dependencies, where several layers are coupled and must be pruned simultaneously to guarantee the correctness of networks.
 This project provides the ability of detecting and handling layer dependencies, which allows us to prune complicated networks without too much human effort.